 In addition to form and function, there is an underlying question which informs the final goal.
 What is the message - the story - that is wanting to be told?
 Designers are not just a pair of hands, we have messages and ideas to express and design is our outlet to convey them.
 Design's purpose transcends that of increasing product sales or making products which provide greater ease for tasks (although these are quite nice) - it's about sharing ideas which resonate with people of different cultures, opinions, and beliefs all while providing these connecting points.
 Design is for the community as much as it is for the individual.

 An L.A. native, Jennifer Donohue has noted the influence and practice of design from a very young age.
 Starting with sketching with crayons and turning the ideas into reality with tinker toys, the transition from traditional tools to computer occurred at a young age.
-When technology was making great advances in the 1990's, computers and their programs were added to her play chest.
 She began with QuarkXPress at age 7, putting shapes and text together while experimenting with color.
 From that point on, her curious mind was consistently looking for visual solutions to either her own design problems or ones encountered in magazines, advertisements, packaging, etc. and would design her own products with a full advertising campaign attached.

 At Loyola Marymount University she was trained in print design and accelerated in the Graphic Design department.
 Here, she was greatly influenced by the University's mission of integrating social justice into every avenue of study.
 Her work displayed social issues such as freedom of speech and human rights through mixed media collages, three-dimensional typographic structures, and large-scale posters.
 Her senior design thesis was featured in her own curated gallery show titled "Dissonance" which included four other design students.
 This was the first Graphic Design show to exhibit at LMU'S Thomas P. Kelly Student Art Gallery.